HaoranTang/HaoranTang.github.io/index.md

 - Haoran's mental health is substantially funded and advised by [Dolly and Dayko](./dollydayko.md), two lovely Norwegian Forest Cats.
 - Haoran likes ocean and islands; he is a PADI certified scuba diver.
-- Haoran likes to build and customize Gundam model kits, but he has to keep Dolly and Dayko away from them.
+- Haoran is a Gundam fan and he builds model kits; he also watchs other anime series.